-60 2.
-32 GridPix chip module
+61 2.
+The 32 GridPix chip module

-A 32 GrixPix chip module was built using the quad module [2] as a basic 61 building block.
-The quad module consists of four GridPix chips and is optimised 62 for a high fraction of sensitive area of 68.9%.
-The external dimensions are 63 $39.60 \,\mathrm{mm} \times 28.38 \,\mathrm{mm}$.
-The four chips which are mounted on a cooled base plate 64 (COCA), are connected with wire bonds to a common central 6 mm wide PCB.
-65 A 10 mm wide guard electrode is placed over the wire bonds 1.1 mm above the 66 aluminium grids, in order to prevent field distortions of the electric drift field.
-67 The guard is the main inactive area, and its dimensions are set by the space 68 required for the wire bonds.
-On the back side of the quad module, the PCB 69 is connected to a low voltage regulator.
-The aluminium grids of the GridPixes 70 are connected by 80 μm insulated copper wires to a high voltage (HV) filtering 71 board.
-The quad module consumes about 8 W of power of which 2 W is used in 72 the LV regulator.
-73

-Eight quad modules were embedded in a box, resulting in a GridPix module with a total of 32 chips.
+A 32 GrixPix chip module was built using the quad module [2] as a basic building block.
+The quad module consists of four GridPix chips and is optimised 63 for a high fraction of sensitive area of 68.9%.
+The external dimensions are 39.60 x 28.38 mm.
+The four chips which are mounted on a cooled base plate (COCA), are connected with wire bonds to a common central 6 mm wide PCB.
+A 10 mm wide guard electrode is placed over the wire bonds 1.1 mm above the aluminium grids, in order to prevent field distortions of the electric drift field.
+The guard is the main inactive area, and its dimensions are set by the space required for the wire bonds.
+On the back side of the quad module, the PCB is connected to a low voltage regulator.
+The aluminium grids of the GridPixes are connected by 80 μ m insulated copper wires to a high voltage (HV) filtering board.
+The quad module consumes about 8W of power of which 2W is used in the LV regulator.
+73 Eight quad modules were embedded in a box, resulting in a GridPix module 74 with a total of 32 chips.
 A schematic 3-dimensional drawing of the detector is shown in Figure 1.
 A schematic drawing of the quads in the module is shown in Figure 2, where also the beam direction is indicated.

-The internal dimensions of the box are $79 \,\mathrm{mm}$ along the x-axis, $192 \,\mathrm{mm}$ along 78 the y-axis, and $53 \,\mathrm{mm}$ along the z-axis (drift direction), and it has a maximum 79 drift length (distance between cathode and readout anode) of 40 mm.
-The drift 80 field is shaped by a series of parallel CuBe field wires of 75 μm diameter with a 81 wire pitch of 2 mm and guard strips are located on all of the four sides of the 82 active area.
-In addition, six guard wires - shown with dashed lines in Figure 83 2 - are suspended over the boundaries of the chips, where no guard is present, 84 to minimise distortions of the electric drift field.
-The wires are located at a 85 distance of 1.15 mm from the grid planes, and their potential is set to the drift 86
+77 The internal dimensions of the box are 79 mm along the x-axis, 192 mm along 78 the y-axis, and 53 mm along the z-axis (drift direction), and it has a maximum drift length (distance between cathode and readout anode) of 40 mm.
+The drift field is shaped by a series of parallel CuBe field wires of 75 μ m diametre with 81 a wire pitch of 2 mm and guard strips are located on all of the four sides of the active area.
+In addition, six guard wires - shown with dashed lines in Figure 83 2 - are suspended over the boundaries of the chips, where no guard is present, to minimise distortions of the electric drift field.
+The wires are located at a distance of 1.15 mm from the grid planes, and their potential is set to the drift potential at this drift distance.
+The box has two Kapton 50 μ m windows to allow the beam to pass with minimal multiple scattering.